-The use of the Internet can be monitored by the technician.
+The use of the Internet can be monitored by the senior management and ICT Coordinator and technician.
 This will enable early notice of inappropriate use by individuals.
 In such cases, the issue will be dealt with in accordance with the school's behaviour policy.